VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Fireworks, red, black, silver
 * Likes: Skydiving, scuba diving, hang-gliding, spelunking, urban exploration, pyrotechnics
 * Dislikes: Doing any of the above illegally
-* Image (?)

 Entropinnyum lives their life on the edge.
 They love exploring the risky, the unknown, and doing the things that others are too afraid of doing-- so much, in fact, that they've made a career out of it: they provide coaching for the various activities that they enjoy, helping others get a taste of their own exciting life.

 While this has given them a reputation of being overly reckless, in reality Entropinnyum knows their limits exactly, and never takes anything too far (often stopping right before the line).
 In fact, Entropinnyum despises those that actually *do* take things too far, in particular harboring a special hatred for illegally-traded explosives.

 ## Kekimurus
 Idea: Sweets connoisseur that somehow is immune to diabetes